 While kneading the dough by hand, I gradually released the tension.
 And in whispering prayers to St. Michael, my soul found peace.
 No wonder my grandma often found a good reason to bake these beauties.
 I opted to leave the dough overnight in the fridge to develop the tangy deep flavor of yeast.

 The following morning was marked with a slightly less intense goodbye to my little one.
 I energetically headed again to my kitchen to finish what I started.
 I punched the fresh and fragrant dough, to let the air escape and then formed it into balls.
 With floured fingers, I artfully shaped the crosses and with the assistance of an oily brush I glued them to the domed bread.
 I Let the bread balls comfortably rise again in the dark while I sipped my cardamom coffee in front of a bright window.
 In a preheated oven I popped them in, after egg-washing their smooth surface.
 I proudly watched the bread rising and nostalgically inhaled the tantalizing smell wafting out.
 So many precious childhood moments in my grandparents house suddenly flashed.

-From that day on, this pastry became a staple in my kitchen too.
+From that day on, this pastry has become a signature one.
 I bake it at the outset of every school year, in trying times, and at every significant milestone in my kids’ lives.
-What makes it even a merrier tradition, is sharing the pastry and its story with my all my friends and neighbours from every faith and walk of life.
+What makes it even a merrier tradition, is sharing the pastry and its story with friends from all walks of life.

 Archangel Michael: Feteer Al Malak: فطير الملاك